yandraai/Clustering/README.md

   We would be using both SSE and BIC values to choose the best k value for the dataset in use.

--Please refer to the imgae sse_bic to find that, the knee point is obtained at the k =11 ie., the change in SSE or BIC is not very significant or almost remains same when compared to the other k values earlier in the curve.
+- Please refer to the imgae sse_bic to find that, the knee point is obtained at the k =11 ie., the change in SSE or BIC is not very significant or almost remains same when compared to the other k values earlier in the curve.
   Though the errors of the higher k value is low it is deceptive in the sense that it breaks the original clusters into smaller clusters and so the error decreases.

   **Hence k =11 is chosen as the best number of clusters.**

 Question 3